j7k6/docs.j7k6.org/_posts/2018-08-14-sixfab-gsm-gprs-shield-raspberry-pi-ppp-connection.md

    ```

 ## Usage
-1. To power-up the Shield using the GPIO's, use this Python script:
+1. To power-up the Shield using the GPIO pins, use this Python script:
    ```python
    #!/usr/bin/env python